Bachelor of Science in Human Development and Family Science

 Throughout the program, you will be prepared for a professional career or to further your education with graduate study.
 Our professional specializations give you the opportunity to create a degree program that meets your interests and professional goals.
 And if one of our pre-designed specializations don't meet all your goals, you can customize your own.

 - Integrated Studies

 Faculty in Human Development and Family Science have long-standing relationships with several organizations that will give you a first-hand look at human development.
 Field experiences at the Crane Center for Early Childhood Research and Policy, Star House and adult rehabilitation centers are just a few of the organizations students can see their future career in action.

-Our minor in Human Development and Family Science also is an option students at Ohio State can pursue.
-It is a great complement to any degree program, but is particularly helpful if you plan for a career working with children, families or individuals in helping professions.
+Our minor in Human Development and Family Science also is a great complement to any Ohio State degree program.
+It is particularly helpful if you plan for a career working with children, families or individuals in helping professions.

 Getting a degree in human development and Family Science prepares you for a variety of professions in the human services, law enforcement and corrections or student affairs sectors.
 Examples include:

 - Probation officer

 - Parole officer

 - Community corrections officer

 - Admissions counselor